Lanczos algorithm for lattice QCD matrix elements: Noise the Strange Scalar Current

 \section{Noise \& the Strange Scalar Current}

 The previous section explored application of the Lanczos matrix-element procedure to a noiseless example.
 However, as emphasized throughout the preceding discussion, important differences arise when introducing statistical noise.
 Without noise, the underlying Hermiticity of the transfer matrix is manifest in the correlator data, but noise obscures this Hermiticity, resulting in unphysical states which must be identified and discarded.
 This section explores these issues and techniques to treat them in an application to noisy lattice data.
+The discussion emphasizes modifications versus the noiseless case; a detailed summary of the complete algorithm for the noisy case is given in \cref{app:algo}.

+We use bootstrap median estimators to reduce uncertainties associated with spurious states arising from noise.
+Their uncertainties are estimated using nested bootstrap resampling as introduced in Ref.~\cite{Wagman:2024rid} and discussed in more detail in Ref.~\cite{Hackett:2024nbe}; a strategy involving fits to more standard outlier-robust estimators without nested bootstrap methods achieves similar uncertainties on final results is discussed in \cref{app:lattice-std}.